 What Does it Mean to Say You are an Expatriate

-Packing up and moving abroad is not a decision to be taken lightly.
+Packing up, moving abroad, and living the life of an expatriate is not a decision to be taken lightly.
 There are many things to be considered before making such a big move, including:

 - How will you earn money?